Georgia (1995 film): Production

-The film was a highly personal project for Jennifer Jason Leigh.
-Leigh's mother, Barbara Turner, wrote the screenplay; Leigh and Turner co-produced it along with director Ulu Grosbard, and Mare Winningham, a longtime friend who had been Leigh's camp counselor during their teen years, co-starred.
+The film was a highly personal project for Jennifer Jason Leigh and Mare Winningham.
+Leigh's mother, Barbara Turner, wrote the screenplay; Leigh and Turner co-produced it along with director Ulu Grosbard; and Winningham, a longtime friend who had been Leigh's camp counselor during their teen years, co-starred.

 The music in the film consists of 13 songs; to create a realistic effect, Leigh and Winningham were both filmed singing live.
 The 13 songs included covers of songs by Gladys Knight & the Pips, Elvis Costello and Van Morrison.
 In the talked-about centerpiece of the film, Sadie drunkenly performs a raw, grueling cover of Morrison's "Take Me Back" in a ragged Janis Joplin-style gut howl at an AIDS benefit concert.

 John Doe of the band X plays a supporting role and performed as a member of Sadie's band.